-According to Carlo, it was sort of a combination of believing something should exist.
+According to Carlo, it was a combination of believing something should exist.
 Not because anyone was asking but because you knew that there was an underlying problem.
-And the main goal was to make it clear to the customer what was the occurring problem and the solution to it.
+And the main goal was to make it clear to the customer what the problem was and the solution to it.

 Agile or Lean?

-When you are managing your customer’s money flow, there is a duty to making sure you are doing it right.
+When you manage your customer’s money flow, there is a duty to make sure you are doing it right.
 At the same time, the challenge is to have a very distributed, very agile organization.
-If you are running a business in this market – where your company consists of a bank and a complex tech solution to manage your money in it – the very lean, experimentation heavy approach would not work.
+If you are running a business in this market – where your company consists of a bank and a complex tech solution to manage your money in it – the very lean, experimentation heavy approach will not work.
 This is the type of business that needs strong early investment and commitment.

-Soldo competes in a huge industry of Financial services and their main goal is to do a broad rethinking of the industry and bring a better solution for moving money around.
+Soldo competes in a huge financial services industry, and their main goal is to do a broad rethinking of the industry and bring a better solution for moving money around.

 What challenges this type of business is that they both have to be a bank that is regulated.
-Furthermore, they need to be full stack technology enterprise for all the processes and systems as well.
-The only way to achieve that was to build their own infrastructure within the first year of the business and moving forward.
+Furthermore, they need to be a full-stack technology enterprise for all the processes and systems as well.
+The only way to achieve that was to build their own infrastructure within the business’s first year and move forward.

 The Rituals of the Business

-If you want to scale your business, you have to have a formal structure to avoid inventing the world every day.
-Because you want your energy to be focused on solving the problem that is new, not the exact same ones.
+If you want to scale your business, you have to have a formal structure to avoid inventing the world every day because you want your energy to be focused on solving the new problem, not the same ones.